Keep Your Eyes Peeled, Thousands of Hummingbirds Are Headed for New Hampshire During Their Migration This Spring

-Each February, hummingbirds begin their long journey north as they migrate from Mexico and Central America towards the United States and Canada.
+Each February, hummingbirds begin their long journey north, migrating from Mexico and Central America toward the United States and Canada.

-There are 300 different species of hummingbirds, but those who are in the US and Canada can expect to see about 12 of them.
-The rest, unfortunately, don't make the trip north.
+There are 300 different species of hummingbirds, but those in the US and Canada can expect to see about 12 of them.
+Unfortunately, the rest don't make the trip north.

 When do hummingbirds return to New Hampshire?
 You can typically expect to see the hummingbird migration in New Hampshire around early May.

 The first group will be males, who arrive to stake out a feeding area.
 Females will arrive soon after that.
 When do hummingbirds leave NH?
-Get your viewing in throughout the spring in summer because by the end of September they'll be on their way out.
+Get your viewing in throughout the spring and summer because, by the end of September, they'll be on their way out.
 Get ready for spring and summer filled with trying to spot this fast-flying creature!

 The most common of the New Hampshire hummingbirds is the ruby-throated hummingbird.

-The males can be identified by their ruby-red throat area, a white collar, an emerald green back and a forked tail.
+The males can be identified by their ruby-red throat area, white collar, emerald green back, and forked tail.
 The female has a green back with tail feathers that have white bands and black and grey-green.

 The question of when will hummingbirds arrive in New Hampshire has been answered but make sure you have the best hummingbird feeders so you are ready.
 And, to get the whole family excited about spotting birds consider grabbing some educational cards.